Becoming a restaurant operator is far from a get rich quick scheme. If you’ve ever looked at looking at your profit margins, you already know that.

 However, both net and gross profit margin are helpful ways of diagnosing your restaurant health – and in flagging any issues you need to address.

-Why Diving into Profit Margin Is Important
+Why Tracking Your Restaurant’s Profit Margin Is Important

-Ignoring these numbers won’t do you any good, so take the time to dive into them.
+Before we get into the nuts and bolts of how you can improve your net profit margin, it’s important to remember that clear, consistent accounting practices go a long way to ensuring your restaurant is on track.
 One of the most significant things you can do to ensure the success of your operation is to look at numbers – like net profit margin – so you know where you stand.
 If you’re underperforming, you can look at the reasons why (hint: dig deeper into sales and costs) and take action to improve.

 How to Improve Your Restaurant Profit Margin